WhySoShy/AutoMorph/README.md

+# ATTENTION!
+> The project is still under construction, therefor it may work but it can still break.

 ## AutoMorph

 AutoMorph is a .NET Source Generator that simplifies object mapping by generating code based on attributes attached to your classes, structs, and records.